 - How many off-line spreadsheets are used to create period-end reports?

-- Can internal customers go online and create their own reports, or do finance teams need to gather and analyze data for internal customers?
+- Can internal customers go online and create their own reports, or do finance teams still need to gather and analyze data for internal customers?

 Finance gurus have extolled the virtues of a continuous close for years both because of the consequent operational efficiencies, a bottom-line advantage, and because of the speed with which financial information can be disseminated to management – a competitive advantage.
 But some organizations resist this best practice, preferring to rely instead on the tried and true offline spreadsheets they are familiar with, despite their inherent risk of errors (contained in 19% of all spreadsheets according to some studies), because they are simply more comfortable using them.
 The comfort level is well and good, but the prevalence of spreadsheets can indicate a significant level of inefficiency, something boards and investors should question if the earnings call happened more than one month after the close of the quarter.